An attribution map is what you need to nail your strategy

 Adding your ‘3HAG’ line completes this picture – below is an illustration showing the map of Paradata, one of Shannon’s companies.
 You can clearly see the white space in the centre of the graph, occupied by none of the companies.
-The dotted line through this space shows the attributes that they needed to focus on over the following 36 months to truly differentiate themselves from the competition.
+The dotted line shows the attributes they needed to focus on over the following 36 months to truly differentiate themselves from the competition.

 3) Provides a road-map for your future activity

 This really is your link between strategy and execution.
 Once you’ve produced your attribution map, you take its output and flip it into swim-lanes.
 Over the next 3 years, you can now recognise areas where you need to maintain parity with competitors and others where you need to improve.
 Working as a team, you go on to identify three to five milestones for each important attribute spanning the next 36 months and put them into your plan.
 You can also de-emphasise less important areas, re-distributing your effort and resources.

 My view is that you have to go through attribution mapping before you go to market.
 If your business is already established, you may need to slow down before you speed up.
 But the wonderful thing is you’ll know with some certainty that your competitors will not be as focused as you.
 This is how your company is going to win.

 4) Aligns your executive team